 Body Lift in Dallas, TX

-A New Reflection Cosmetic Surgery Center, led by board-certified plastic surgeon Dr. Charles A. Wallace, performs body lift surgery for Plano and Frisco area residents, including individuals from anywhere in greater Dallas, TX, who want to target multiple areas for body contouring and “Beauty by Design”.
+Charles A. Wallace, MD, led by board-certified plastic surgeon Dr. Charles A. Wallace, performs body lift surgery for Plano and Frisco area residents, including individuals from anywhere in greater Dallas, TX, who want to target multiple areas for body contouring and “Beauty by Design”.

 What Is A Body Lift?